Foods Guaranteed to Promote Deep SleepPBFY

 Some perfect ways to eat them before going to bed are oat biscuits with a glass of milk, or an oat-based, muesli cereal with milk.

-A favorite quick snack after a late night is scrambled eggs on toast – eggs are rich in protein that can help keep your blood sugar levels stable so you can enjoy a deep sleep through the night.
+A favorite quick snack after a late night is scrambled eggs on toast, and it is a good choice to help you sleep through the night.
+Eggs are rich in protein that can help keep your blood sugar levels stable so you can enjoy a deep sleep through the night.

 Snack on an egg or two with a carbohydrate-rich food like whole-grain toast.
 Adding carbs allows the tryptophan from the protein to be more readily available.